Thomas Jesup

 Thomas Sidney Jesup (December 16, 1788 – June 10, 1860) was a United States Army officer known as the "Father of the Modern Quartermaster Corps".
 His 52-year (1808–1860) military career was one of the longest in the history of the United States Army.
+Jesup is infamous for his direct role in the duplicitous capture of Osceola and Micanopy, two Seminole Nation chiefs.

 Biography

 Thomas Jesup was born in Berkeley County, Virginia (now West Virginia).
 He began his military career in 1808, and served in the War of 1812, seeing action in the battles of Chippewa and Lundy's Lane in 1814, where he was wounded.
 He was appointed Quartermaster General on May 8, 1818, by President James Monroe.

 Seminole War and controversy

 In 1836, while Jesup was still officially Quartermaster General, President Andrew Jackson detached him first to deal with the Creek tribe in Georgia and Alabama, and then to assume command of all U.S. troops in Florida during the Second Seminole War (1835–1842).
 His capture of Seminole leaders Osceola and Micanopy under a false flag of truce provoked controversy in the United States and abroad.

 Many newspapers called for an inquiry and his firing but the government supported its general, and at the conclusion of the hostilities, Jesup returned to his official post.

 He was famously quoted as having declared about the Seminole that "[t]he country can be rid of them only by exterminating them."